Marshall County, Illinois

 Marshall County is a county located in the U.S. state of Illinois.
-According to the 2010 census, it had a population of 12,640.
+According to the 2020 census, it had a population of 11,742.
 Its county seat is Lacon.

-Marshall County is part of the Peoria, IL Metropolitan Statistical Area.
+Marshall County is part of the Peoria metropolitan area.

 History

 Marshall County was formed in 1839 out of Putnam County.
 It was named in honor of John Marshall, Chief Justice of the United States Supreme Court, who died in 1835.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 399 sqmi, of which 387 sqmi is land and 12 sqmi (2.9%) is water.
 The county is distinctly bisected by the Illinois River, splitting the county into two uneven sections.

 Climate and weather

 In recent years, average temperatures in the county seat of Lacon have ranged from a low of 15 °F in January to a high of 87 °F in July, although a record low of -27 °F was recorded in January 1999 and a record high of 103 °F was recorded in July 2005.
 Average monthly precipitation ranged from 1.55 in in January to 4.20 in in May.